 A bowl of buttermilk mashed potatoes topped with melted butter and diced fresh chives.

-• A Food Mill or Potato Ricer – A food mill or potato ricer will make smooth and creamy mashed potatoes.
+I recommend using a Food Mill or Potato Ricer to make smooth and creamy mashed potatoes.
 You can also use a potato masher or fork, but these will make lumpier mashed potatoes.
 (You can also use a mixer or food processor to mash your potatoes, but be very careful because over-mashing your potatoes can make them gummy.)

 A collage of images showing how to make buttermilk mashed potatoes, steps 1 - 5.